Mandurah line: Patronage

-Patronage on the Mandurah line has exceeded expectations and has also driven increases in usage on other train lines and bus routes by extending the network's overall reach.
-Before opening, it was projected that 50,000 passengers would use the Mandurah line per weekday.
+Patronage on the Mandurah line has exceeded expectations, and has driven increases in use on other train lines and bus routes by extending the network's overall reach.
+Before opening in December 2007, it was projected that 50,000 passengers would use the Mandurah line per weekday, or about 15 million per year.
 By February 2008, the line's average number of boardings were over 30,000 per weekday and 15,000 per weekend day.
-By March, patronage had reached over 40,000 boardings per weekday, and by July, nearly 50,000 boardings per weekday, reaching the revised target quicker than expected.
+By March, patronage exceeded 40,000 boardings per weekday, and by July, nearly 50,000 boardings per weekday, reaching the target more quickly than expected.
+Patronage on the bus routes that were replaced was 16,000 per weekday.
 Boardings across the whole train network had increased by 57 percent since the Mandurah line opened, from 115,000 to 180,000 per day.
-Canning Bridge, Bull Creek and Murdoch, the stations that were skipped by the Kenwick route, recorded some of the strongest patronage.
-Over the first half of 2008, the Mandurah line made up 28 percent of all fare-paying boardings, and over the whole of 2008, the Mandurah line had approximately 15 million boardings, beating the Joondalup line to become the busiest Transperth railway line.
+Canning Bridge, Bull Creek and Murdoch, the stations the Kenwick route did not serve, recorded some of the strongest patronage.
+In the first half of 2008, the Mandurah line made up 28 percent of all fare-paying boardings on Transperth trains, and over the whole of 2008, the Mandurah line had approximately 15 million boardings, exceeding that of the Joondalup line to become the busiest Transperth railway line.
 The PTA's chief executive officer Reece Waldock described the Mandurah line as a "victim of its own success" due to overcrowding and full car parks.
-He attributed the higher-than-expected patronage to three factors: a resources boom in Western Australia at the time, an increase in fuel prices, and people conscious of their impact on climate change.
+He attributed the higher-than-expected patronage to a resources boom in Western Australia at the time, an increase in fuel prices and individual awareness of climate change.

 The Mandurah line reached an initial peak of 21,150,408 boardings in the 2012–13 financial year (Note: An Australian financial year is from 1 July to 30 June the following year.) before a period of stagnation.
-Patronage declined the following financial year due to shutdowns caused by the Perth City Link and economic factors, but slightly increased in the year next.
+Patronage declined the following financial year because of shutdowns caused by the Perth City Link and economic factors, but slightly increased the next year.
 In 2015–16 and 2016–17, patronage declined again, but then increased over the following two years, reaching 20,900,819 in 2018–19 due to a rebound in Western Australia's economy.
-The COVID-19 pandemic's onset in 2020 resulted in a massive decrease, reaching a low of 14,357,888 boardings in 2021–22, rebounding since then to reach a new record high of 23,075,517 boardings in 2024–25.
+The COVID-19 pandemic's onset in 2020 resulted in a massive decrease, reaching a low of 14,357,888 boardings in 2021–22, since then recovering to reach a record high of 23,728,644 boardings in 2025–26, making the line the busiest Transperth railway line.

-The busiest stations on the Mandurah line as of 2013–14 are Perth Underground, Elizabeth Quay, Murdoch, Cockburn Central, Mandurah, and Bull Creek.
-The least busiest stations as of 2013–14 are Wellard, Kwinana, and Canning Bridge.
-As of October 2017, Elizabeth Quay and Murdoch stations are the second and third busiest Transperth stations respectively.
+The busiest stations on the Mandurah line as of 2013–14 were Perth Underground, Elizabeth Quay, Murdoch, Cockburn Central, Mandurah, and Bull Creek.
+The least-busiest stations as of 2013–14 were Wellard, Kwinana, and Canning Bridge.
+As of October 2017, Elizabeth Quay and Murdoch stations are the second-busiest and third-busiest Transperth stations, respectively.